All our Rosaries commence with the Archangel Michael prayer.

 It is the spiritual weapon and the opponents knows it!

-The aim of this version is to use the Latin prayers with the Mysteries in English.
+Our aim is to include and use the Latin prayers with the Mysteries in English.

 This is to give further strength to this spiritual weapon.